Can’t Keep up? 9 Ways to Simplify Your Path to the Recipient’s Inbox

 Also, Gmail looks at implicit signals like email opens and other interactions of such kind to determine how they personalize the email class for a given user.
 These implicit signals are very important because they make sure that your email is reaching the end user.

-So, with outlook.com, engagement is personal.
-If people are engaging in your mail, it increases the likelihood of the "dog" deliverability within their specific Inbox, but not necessarily broadly.
+Simply speaking, if people are engaging in your mail, it increases the likelihood of the “dog” deliverability within their specific Inbox, but not necessarily broadly.

 It may seem odd but from the point of view of Internet service providers, there is nothing wrong with sending such a campaign.

 There’s always going to be the case when you are sending just informational or transactional mailings, and there is not really much for your recipients to do with such emails.
 Asking to somehow interact with the message can be good for your recipients.

 Although, while looking for ways to ask recipients to reply, don’t write something like: “Reply to me if you don’t want to get this mail and then want to get off the list.”
 It is a bad emailing practice.

 Instead, consider this option: “Hi, if you see this email and want to make sure you’ll get other emails from me, please save my email address to your address book”.

 A Dedicated IP address vs a Shared IP address.
 What is better?